 - test and repair equipment and machines

-- supervise and work with staff at power and manufacturing plants.
+- supervise and work with engineering staff at sites such as power and manufacturing plants.

 Skills and knowledge

 Mechanical engineering technicians need to have knowledge of: